ffMathy/testability-kata/README.md

 To see this change: https://github.com/ffMathy/testability-kata/compare/step-2...step-3

+**Important notes before you throw up**
+- Yes, we create a whole `CustomFileWriterFactory` here to create `CustomFileWriter` instances.
+We could have used a `Func<T>`, but I wanted this code to be readable and understandable by all levels of programming.
+Once again, this kata focuses on testability, not clean code.

 ### Step 4.
 Extract interfaces from classes and rely on what objects "do" - not what they "are"
 This is about applying the Dependency Inversion principle (the D in SOLID) and making our program more losely coupled.
 A dependency declared as a class is tightly coupled to "what that class is" (for instance that it's a `Tiger` class).
 If it was declared as an interface instead - for instance `IAnimal` which then had a `Bite` method, then it would instead just be coupled to "something that can bite".

 Within testability this allows us to make "fake" implementations of dependencies (for instance, a fake `MailSender` which doesn't actually send e-mails when running unit tests).
 More on this later when we get to writing the tests.

 To see this change: https://github.com/ffMathy/testability-kata/compare/step-3...step-4

+**Important notes before you throw up**
+- Yes, while following the Dependency Inversion principle, we don't follow it _exactly_ by the book here.
+If we did, we most likely would compose many small interfaces per class, that each defines the minimum methods that make that interface live up to its responsibility.
+Once again, this is not the case because I wanted the kata to be readable and focus on testability, not necessarily clean code.
+The important part for the testability here is to be backed by interfaces - not that they are small and clean.
+Besides, the classes we are dealing with are small in the first place, and may not make sense to split up.

 ## Testing the system
 It should be noted that these tests only focus on the "unique" scenarios where something needs to be handled differently from step to step.
 In general, both negative and positive outcomes of tests (throwing exceptions and/or passing) and most input scenarios should be tested.